kimpster/Mercedes-Benz-Greener-Manufacturing/README.md

 Essentially their model uses different CV techniques to feature engineer and then use an XGboost model to reach their value.
 This model was actually forked from Hakeem @ https://www.kaggle.com/hakeem/stacked-then-averaged-models-0-5697/code.
 He achieved a score of around 0.5697 on the public leaderboards.

-I will try to get as close as possible to their score using Deep Learning techniques or even try to acheive a better score.
+I will try to get as close as possible to their score using Deep Learning techniques or even try to achieve a better score.
+Currently the submission only allows the calculation of the 19% of the data, which will be my metric, although I should be aware of overfitting problems.